Sam1224/Take-Away-AS/README.md

         - `localhost:3000/login`
             - `username`:   'xxx'
             - `password`:   'xxx'
+    - GET       -   getToken
+            - Get the jwt token for 3rd party OAuth2.
+            - The api invoked to get the jwt token, no need itself.
+            - `localhost:3000/getToken/:username`
     - DELETE    -   deleteUser
         - Delete one user by `id`.
         - No need for jwt authentication.